Table of Contents

 Definition of Pneumonia

-Pneumonia—an inflammation of the lungs with various causes
+Pneumonia—an inflammation of the lungs with various causes.

 Pneumonia or (pulmonary inflammation) is an acute or chronic inflammation of lung tissue.
 Causes include infection with bacteria, viruses or fungi.
-In more rare cases, pneumonia can also be caused through toxic triggers through inhalation of toxic substances, immunological processes or in the course of radiotherapy.
+In more rare cases, pneumonia can also be caused by toxic triggers through inhalation of toxic substances, immunological processes or in the course of radiotherapy.

 Classification of pneumonia

-Classification of pneumonia in literature is not uniform and is determined either by the location of its occurrence, the site of infection, etiology or its underlying pathogenic causes.
+The classification of pneumonia in literature is not uniform and is determined either by the location of its occurrence, the site of infection, etiology or its underlying pathogenic causes.